Aisin (OTCMKTS:ASEKY) Sets New 1-Year Low at $11.31

-Shares of Aisin Co.
-(OTCMKTS:ASEKY – Get Free Report) reached a new 52-week low during trading on Wednesday .
-The stock traded as low as $11.31 and last traded at $11.31, with a volume of 44 shares traded.
+Aisin Co.
+(OTCMKTS:ASEKY – Get Free Report)’s stock price hit a new 52-week low on Tuesday .
+The company traded as low as $11.31 and last traded at $11.31, with a volume of 0 shares traded.
 The stock had previously closed at $11.31.

-Aisin (OTCMKTS:ASEKY – Get Free Report) last announced its quarterly earnings results on Wednesday, July 31st.
-The company reported $0.33 EPS for the quarter.
-The business had revenue of $7.60 billion for the quarter.
+Aisin (OTCMKTS:ASEKY – Get Free Report) last issued its earnings results on Wednesday, July 31st.
+The company reported $0.33 earnings per share for the quarter.
+The firm had revenue of $7.60 billion during the quarter.
 Aisin had a net margin of 1.30% and a return on equity of 2.85%.
-Equities research analysts anticipate that Aisin Co. will post 3.76 EPS for the current year.
+Sell-side analysts expect that Aisin Co. will post 3.76 EPS for the current year.

 About Aisin